The History of the Super Bowl

 The modern era of Super Bowl history begins not when the league was founded in 1920, but on January 15th, 1967 when the National Football League (NFL) played the rival American Football League (NFL) in what was originally dubbed the "NFL-AFL Championship Game".
 That game, and the eventual merger between the two leagues, only came about in SB history because a few disgruntled want-to-be NFL owners got frustrated in 1960 and created the AFL.
 After coaxing the general public in the direction of supporting a merger, the NFL and AFL agreed to merge in 1966.
 The agreement between the two leagues stipulated that they merge by 1970, although that elongated timeline still allowed the two leagues to begin playing the 1967 AFL-NFL Championship Game between the NFL's Green Bay Packers and the AFL's Kansas City Chiefs.
 The Packers won that game 35-10, but what may have been most important was the suggestion by then Chiefs' owner Lamar Hunt's son who suggested the leagues call the game the "Super Bowl".
 The NFL-AFL Championship Game namesake was then tossed aside for the Super Bowl.
 The names of the leagues have changed as well once they officially merged in 1970, as the NFL is now the umbrella of which the National Football Conference (NFC) and the American Football Conference (AFC) play.
 The NFC is made up of the teams that were part of the original National Football League, while the AFC is made up of teams from the American Football League.
 Of course, a few expansion teams have also been added to both sides since the 1960s.

 Betting on the Super Bowl started with the Green Bay Packers getting crowned the champion for the first two iterations in the history of the Super Bowl before Joe Namath was able to secure what would eventually become the Lombardi Trophy in 1969.
 The Jet’s win that season started a four-year run of parity before the Miami Dolphins, Pittsburgh Steelers, and Oakland Raiders would go on to win a combined eight of nine Super Bowls during the 1970s and into 1980.
 Following that run of AFC dominance, the NFC would go on its own run of dominance as the conference would win 15 of the 16 Super Bowls between 1981 and 1996 on the backs of the San Francisco 49ers and Dallas Cowboys dynasties.
-Largely due to the sustained excellence of the Tom Brady/Bill Belichick dynasty in New England, the record between the conferences is nearly even, with the NFC leading the AFC by a score of 27-25.
+Largely due to the sustained excellence of the Tom Brady/Bill Belichick dynasty in New England and the Patrick Mahomes/Andy Reid duo in KC, the record between the conferences is nearly even.

 Best Sites for Betting on the Super Bowl